Ukrainian Argentines: Ukrainian Catholics

 The first Ukrainians to Argentina who settled in Misiones came from a predominantly Catholic region of Ukraine, Galicia.
 However, the local Argentine (Latin Rite) Roman Catholic Church opposed the creation of a separate Ukrainian Catholic Church.
 As a result, for the first ten years of their settlement, Argentine Ukrainians Catholics did not have their own Eastern-rite Catholic priests, and were subject to intense missionary activities by Polish Roman Catholics.
 In response, many of them converted to Eastern Orthodoxy, whose rituals are virtually identical to those of Ukrainian Catholicism.
 Without the help of their Mother Church in Galicia, local Ukrainians built their own churches, chapels, and homes for priests, and petitioned church authorities in Galicia to send priests to them.
 Finally, in 1908, Father K. Bzhukhovsky was sent to Misiones from Brazil.
 He was succeeded in the province of Misiones by several more priests from Ukraine.
 In 1922, the Ukrainian parishes in Misiones were visited by the head of the Ukrainian Catholic Church, Metropolitan Andrey Sheptytsky of Lviv.
 The first Ukrainian Catholic Church in Buenos Aires region was built in 1940 and in the city in 1948.
 In 1978, the Ukrainian Catholic Church in Argentina was granted its own Eparchy (Eastern-rite equivalent of a diocese).
 Andriy Sapeliak was the first Ukrainian Bishop in Argentina.

 Currently, over 120,000 of Ukrainians in Argentina are Ukrainian Catholics, comprising approximately 50% of Ukrainian Argentines.
 Misiones Province, the heartland of Ukrainian immigration to Argentina, has 60 Ukrainian Catholic Churches and chapels.
 In April 1987 Pope John Paul II visited the Ukrainian Catholic community in Buenos Aires.

 Orthodox

 The first Orthodox Ukrainians in Argentina were converts from the Ukrainian Catholic Church and came under the jurisdiction of the Russian Orthodox Church.
 Many Orthodox immigrants who came to Argentina from Ukraine between the World Wars, among whom were several priests, who created parishes in Buenos Aires and surrounding areas.
 The newcomers generally belonged to the Ukrainian Autocephalous Orthodox Church.

 Approximately 30% of Ukrainian Argentines are currently Orthodox.

-Others

-The first Protestant Ukrainians were Baptists who emigrated to Argentina from Volyn in the 1920s.
-During the period when there was no Ukrainian Church in Argentina, many Ukrainians became accustomed to not being involved in any Church and did not return to their ancestral religion when the parishes were established.

-Currently, 20% of Argentine Ukrainians are Protestant or indifferent to religion.